Hispanic paradox: Residential segregation

 Important to the understanding of migrant community health is the increasingly stratified American society, manifested in residential segregation.
 Beginning in the 1970s, the low to moderate levels of income segregation in the United States began to degrade.
 As the rich became richer, so did their neighborhoods.
 This trend was inversely reflected in the poor, as their neighborhoods became poorer.
 As sociologist Douglas Massey explains, "As a result, poverty and affluence both became more concentrated geographically."

-Professor of public administration and economics John Yinger writes that "one way for poor people to win the spatial competition for housing is to rent small or low-quality housing."
+In 2009, Professor of public administration and economics John Yinger wrote that "one way for poor people to win the spatial competition for housing is to rent small or low-quality housing."
 However, he continues, low-quality housing often features serious health risks such as lead paint and animal pests.
 Though lead-based paint was deemed illegal in 1978, it remains on the walls of older apartments and houses, posing a serious neurological risk to children.
 Asthma, a possible serious health risk, also has a clear link to poverty.
-Moreover, asthma attacks have been associated with certain aspects of poor housing quality such as the presence of cockroaches, mice, dust, dust mites, mold, and mildew.
+Asthma attacks have been associated with certain aspects of poor housing quality such as the presence of cockroaches, mice, dust, dust mites, mold, and mildew.
 The 1997 American Housing Survey found that signs of rats or mice are almost twice as likely to be detected in poor households as in non-poor households.

 Cultural values

 Speculation of a sociocultural advantage stems from the idea that many traditional Hispanic cultural values are protective in health.
 One such value is that of simpatia, a drive toward social harmony, which may serve to ameliorate social conflict and the negative stress-related health implications that come with it.
 Familismo (family-centeredness) and allocentrismo (valuing the group) are both values which emphasize the needs of the group in accordance to those of the individual.

 Respeto is another familial value in which family members are largely invested in care of their elders.
 Emphasis on family attachment in the Latino culture is believed to foster social cohesion and a sturdy social support network, which is protective of health during adverse circumstances.
-Furthermore, familial support has been associated with higher likelihood of taking preventative health measures and of seeking medical attention when ill.
+Familial support has been associated with higher likelihood of taking preventative health measures and of seeking medical attention when ill.
 Overall psychological and physical well-being has been found to be better in individuals who come from a supportive family than those who experience family conflict, which is why the family-centered culture of Hispanics may be advantageous in health.